 Galapagos is the only place in the whole world where human beings can encounter penguins north of the equator.
 What’s even better?
-You won’t have to withstand the below-freezing temperatures that these creatures put up with in their better-known habitats.
-Galapagos Islands penguins are the only penguins that live on the equator, the only penguins that moult twice a year.
+You won’t have to withstand the below-freezing temperatures that these creatures put up within their better-known habitats.
+Galapagos Islands penguins are the only penguins that live on the equator, the only penguins that molt twice a year.
 And of the 18 species of penguins, Galapagos penguins are the rarest!

 Galapagos penguins (Spheniscus mendiculus) dot the Galapagos in patches and groups that are often found on the Western side of the archipelago, specifically: